2023 AGENDA

 SUGGESTED AUDIENCE: ACOs, Shelter Workers, Management

-The importance of working with community partners and members to compile resources in order to keep their pets at home has become an integral part of animal welfare.
-We'll be discussing programs at our shelters and how we implemented them.
+The importance of working with community partners and members to compile resources that keep pets at home has become an integral part of animal welfare.
+In this keynote discussion, representatives from Animal Services for the City of Charlotte/Charlotte-Mecklenburg Police Department and Orange County Animal Services will discuss pet support programs that can help pets stay with their families and how they implemented them.

 11:00pm - 12:00pm | Palladium B